StanfordPL/stoke/README.md

 Initial Search State
 -----

-Support is gived for two types of initial states: all nops, and user-specified.
-These types are defined in `src/search/init.h` along with an additional type for user-defined extensions.
+Initial state types are defined in `src/search/init.h` along with an additional type for user-defined extensions.

 ```c++
 enum class Init {